cs1302uga/cs1302-ce14/README.md

    1. Recompile;
    1. Stage and commit your changes using Git; and
    1. Repeat as needed.

-   **NOTE:** Your instructor or PLA will look at the list of things you tried.
-You should have a log entry for each.
-   They will not sign off on this checkpoint if you do not do the steps above for each and every error as _errors are expected_ if you perform the steps correctly.

 1. Now that everything on this branch compiles, ensure that all changes in the current branch have been staged and committed, then